Skip to main content

 Shel Edelman

-Shel or Dr. Sheldon Edelman to be precise, had long been interested in theater but got the acting bug for good when he starred as Tevye in a Junction City production of Fiddler on the Roof.
+Shel or Dr. Sheldon Edelman had long been interested in theater but got the acting bug for good when he starred as Tevye in a Junction City production of Fiddler on the Roof.
 He went on to act in over 40 plays at the Manhattan Arts Center and Wamego’s Columbian Theater.
 He also directed seven (7).
 Notable roles besides Tevye include Big Daddy in Cat on a Hot Tin Roof, Sir Thomas More in A Man for All Seasons, Grandpa in Broadway Bound, Kris Kringle in Here’s Love, Clarence the Angel in It’s a Wonderful Life, and John Brown in A Kansas Character.
 Shel was famous for never properly learning his lines, but he was an adept improviser who could rescue a scene from any number of disasters.

 A playwright, Shel’s work has been produced at the Manhattan Arts Center and in a prize-winning turn at a talent show at Meadowlark, where he resided during the latter part of his life.
 Writing came naturally to him since it was always more important that things be funny than true.
 He served on the MAC board from 2012 until his death in 2016.

 Shel was a confirmed romantic and his greatest love was always Charlotte.
 They met when both were students at Roosevelt University in Chicago and they married in 1954.
 Char was initially a primary school teacher and never got over the desire to decorate for every holiday.
 She became a gerontologist and worked as a counselor with Shel in their private practice.
-For some time, if you were convicted of driving under the influence or shoplifting in Riley County, you were likely to see Charlotte, who had an astonishing good record at helping those to not re-offend.
-Miriam tells me she thinks her clients were just terrified of her using the D word: Disappointed!

 Steve and Jan Galitzer

 Steve and Jan’s legacy at the Manhattan Arts Center is truly woven into the very fabric of the MAC.
 Over the years, they have each served on the MAC board, always stepping up when called upon and guiding the organization with care.
 They were hands-on in every possible way, they gave time, talent, and resources to the MAC.
-Before the MAC had a building to call home, Steve and Jan were already part of the theater family, navigating performances in borrowed spaces, and they believed wholeheartedly in the dream first championed by Jim Hamilton: that our community deserved a vibrant, permanent home for the arts.
+Before the MAC had a building to call home, Steve and Jan were already part of the theater family, navigating performances in borrowed spaces, and they believed wholeheartedly in the dream that our community deserved a vibrant, permanent home for the arts.

 Jim and Connie Hamilton